-If a mum of teenage boys knows her boys want to see their dad she can minimise the risks posed by her ex and his alcohol issues by insisting that the children aren’t driven in a car by their father and that a relative stays in Dad’s house when the boys stay over.
-In a different scenario with a toddler the risks and issues may be very different.
+If a mum of teenage boys knows her boys want to see their dad she can minimise the risks posed by her ex and his alcohol issues by insisting that the children aren’t driven in a car by their father and that a relative stays in dad’s house when the boys stay over.
+In a different scenario, with a toddler, the risks and issues associated with substance misuse may be very different.

-The Court looks at what is in the best interests of a child and therefore is only concerned with allegations of drug or alcohol use if they impact on the parent’s ability to look after or spend time with the children.
+The court in children law proceedings is focused on looking at what is in the best interests of a child and therefore the court is only concerned with allegations of drug or alcohol use if they impact on the parent’s ability to look after or spend time with the children.

 How are drug tests undertaken in children court cases?

-If a Court orders testing and a parent agrees to the testing then it can take a variety of forms: hair, blood, urine.
-If you read the Daily Mail article you might think it is easy for parents to falsify reports but if a test is arranged privately through solicitors or the Court then samples are obtained in the presence of a medical professional and after formal identification of the person providing the sample.
+If a court orders testing and a parent agrees to the testing then it can take a variety of forms: hair, blood, urine.
+If you read the Daily Mail article you might think it is easy for parents to falsify reports but if a test is arranged privately through Cheshire children law solicitors or the court then samples are obtained in the presence of a medical professional and after formal identification of the person providing the sample.

 What to do next?

-If any parent finds that they are in a dilemma about whether their children should see their other parent as a result of concerns about drug or alcohol use the important thing is to speak to a professional to discuss the issues and explore the options for contact to take place in a safe environment,
+If any parent finds that they are in a dilemma about whether their children should see their other parent as a result of concerns about drug or alcohol use then the important thing is to speak to a Cheshire children law solicitor to discuss the issues and explore the options for contact to take place in a safe environment.

-If you are a parent facing a battle to see your children because of allegations of alcohol or drug use it is equally important to get professional advice.
-That is because the longer you don’t see the children for the tougher it can become to get to see them again and resolve the family dynamics that led to the allegations.
+If you are a parent facing a battle to see your children because of allegations of alcohol or drug use it is equally important to get legal advice from a children law solicitor.
+That is because the longer you don’t see the children for then the tougher it can become to get to see them again and resolve the family dynamics that led to the substance abuse allegations.